 What can companies do?

 - Get total system cost: Finance organizations can put together a by and large picture of system cost that could significantly help in making informed supply chain decisions.
 The trickiest part is to estimate the sales cost as there are no agreed norms for estimating inventory and missed opportunity cost.
-With some basic principles agreed (such as inventory cost as 15% to 20% of inventory value), these could be estimated consistently across product lines or geography.
+With some basic principles decided (such as inventory cost as 15% to 20% of inventory value), these could be estimated consistently across product lines or geography.

 - Ensure business goals drive organization metrics: It’s important to rethink functional metrics tied to overall organization goals to avoid silo decision making.
-For example, for high margin companies, manufacturing throughput is not as important as responsiveness to back orders.
+For example, for high margin companies, manufacturing throughput is not as crucial as responsiveness to back orders.
 If plants are not able to meet their orders in a timely fashion, then sales cost will increase significantly.
 Similarly, if suppliers are unable to provide quality products, it would result in rejection during manufacturing or recall at a later date.
 In that case, it doesn’t make sense for the sourcing organization to save money by focusing on these suppliers.
 There is a need to understand interdependencies better to reduce total system cost.

-- Move to demand based planning where feasible: Due to ERP and point of sale technologies, demand data are now readily available and can be used to plan for shipment.
+- Move to demand-based planning where feasible: Due to ERP and point of sale technologies, demand data are now readily available and can be used to plan for shipment.
 But many companies and government agencies spend enormous time and money trying to forecast customer demand and use it in shipment planning.
 Which one you think is more accurate, actual demand data or forecast based on historical data?
-Demand based planning has shown to reduce inventory, complexity, and cost while increasing quality.
-Procter & Gamble in India implemented demand based planning which reduced total delivered cost from 75% of sales to 55% of sales, reduced system inventory from 115 days to 60 days, perfect order (right quantity, right time, right billing) from 40% to 90% and improved quality (PPM) from 30,000 to 5,000.
-Then, why demand based planning is not popular?
+Demand-based planning has shown to reduce inventory, complexity, and cost while increasing quality.
+Procter & Gamble in India implemented demand-based planning which reduced total delivered cost from 75% of sales to 55% of sales, reduced system inventory from 115 days to 60 days, perfect order (right quantity, right time, right billing) from 40% to 90% and improved quality (PPM) from 30,000 to 5,000.
+Then, why demand-based planning is not popular?
 Well, it requires significant change management.
 For example, you need the discipline of not shipping or producing more than what is being demanded by end users.
 This is tricky when you are dealing with organizational silos and old ways of cost accounting.

-- Manage complexity: We can’t change the trend towards increasing complexity – globalization and product proliferation are likely to continue.
+- Manage complexity: We can’t change the trend towards increasing complexity – globalization and product proliferation is likely to continue.
 Apple launched iPhone with one model; now it comes in so many different sizes and colors.
 A better way is to think about how best to manage complexity with supply chain design.
 Most companies have one size fits all supply chain for all types of products, whether the demand patterns are regular or random.
 A product that has regular demand, it would be logical to have a streamlined manufacturing and supply chain.
 Think of it as an assembly line production.
 However, a product that has unpredictable demand (for example, cosmetics) an assembly line production will not be appropriate and would require much more flexible manufacturing and supply chain.
-These turns of the supply chain by demand pattern have shown to reduce sales cost by reducing out of stock and inventory.
+These turns of the supply chain by demand pattern have shown to reduce sales cost by cutting out of stock and inventory.

 - Ensure sales team understands the cost implication of service levels: Most companies don’t have a good way of evaluating the financial impact of different service levels.
 A modeling exercise could provide insights into the cost involved.
-Agreeing with the principle of rationalizing service level based on some customer profitability metric is helpful and provides guidance on the sales team on what they can promise to customers.
+Agreeing with the principle of rationalizing service level based on some customer profitability metric is helpful and provides guidance to the sales team on what they can promise to customers.

 - Use data to identify improvement areas: Data analytics can not only provide timely reporting but also help in modeling and simulation exercises.
 For example, many companies assume their network design is fixed.
 However, data analytics can provide insights into how best to optimize and tweak the network as market demand changes due to seasonality or changes in consumer preference.